-Knowing “what is clinical negligence” guides our understanding on if have you legal grounds to make a compensation claim.
-Virtually every medical process carries risk, from applying a plaster to a grazed knee to open-heart surgery, and not every injury or unfortunate outcome of medical treatment is the result of negligence.
+Virtually every medical process carries risk, from applying a plaster to a grazed knee to open-heart surgery.
+And not every injury or unfortunate outcome of medical treatment is the result of negligence.

 Clinical negligence occurs when responsible medical professionals do not identify a commonly understood risk.
 Thus, they don’t put adequate procedures in place to minimise it affecting their patients.

-- The medical professional had a duty of care to protect the health and well-being of the patient.
+- The medical professional had a duty of care to protect the patient.

 - Their failure resulted in injury or harm to the patient, known as causation.
 It is possible for a patient to suffer negligent care but not to have suffered any injury from it.